irods/irods_docs/docs/system_overview/configuration.md

     // See "Checksum Configuration" for more details.
     "default_hash_scheme": "SHA256",

-    // Encyption properties used for parallel transfer.
+    // Encryption properties used for parallel transfer.
     "encryption": {
         // EVP-supplied encryption algorithm for parallel transfer encryption.
         "algorithm": "AES-256-CBC",